moheebprojects/CryptoCurrrency-Subreddit-ETL/README.md

 ### Data Extraction:

-Utilize PRAW API to fetch posts and comments from the targeted subreddit.
+Utilize PRAW API to fetch posts and comments from the CryptoCurrency subreddit.
 Extract relevant data such as post IDs, titles, authors, comments, upvotes, downvotes, timestamps, and URLs.

 ### Data Processing: